trema/trema/README.md

     $ sudo gem install trema

+3.Optional: Install Wireshark to diagnose internal data-flows.

+    $ sudo apt-get install wireshark

-3.Follow the guidelines to start developing your OpenFlow controller.
+4.Follow the guidelines to start developing your OpenFlow controller.
 You may find the following resources handy:

 * The [Getting Started with Trema](https://github.com/trema/trema/wiki/Quick-start).
 * The [Trema in 10 Minutes Tutorial](http://trema-10min.heroku.com/).